colbylwilliams/VersionTrackingPlugin/README.md

 ## VersionTracking

-Track which versions of your Xamarin.iOS, Xamarin.Mac, or Xamarin.Android a user has previously installed.
+Track which versions of your Xamarin.iOS, Xamarin.Mac, Xamarin.Android, or Windows app a user has previously installed.

 _Inspired by [GBVersionTracking](https://github.com/lmirosevic/GBVersionTracking)_

 ### Xamarin, Windows, and Xamarin.Forms
-This NuGet can be used for all tradition Xamarin and Windows development with or without Xamarin.Forms.
-There is no requirement of a dependency service as it has a built in Singleton to access the vibrate functionality.
+This NuGet can be used for classic Xamarin and Windows development with or without Xamarin.Forms.
+There is no requirement of a dependency service as it has a built in Singleton to access the functionality.

 ## Setup
 * Available on NuGet: (soon)